yudong-94/personal-website/_posts/blogs/2023-11-18-MyFirstGPTs.md

 ### *Purrfect Tales Illustrator*: Blending External API with DALLE3

+Except from setting up GPT by chatting with the GPT Builder, one can also make advanced configurations manually.
 Next, I ventured into combining GPT with external APIs and DALLE3.
-Utilizing the 'Configure' tab, I integrated the whimsical [meowfacts](https://github.com/wh-iterabb-it/meowfacts) API, which serves random cat facts.
+Utilizing the ‘Actions' in the 'Configure' tab, I integrated the whimsical [meowfacts](https://github.com/wh-iterabb-it/meowfacts) API, which serves random cat facts.
 The GPT then collaborates with DALLE3 to transform these facts into charming four-panel comic strips.

 Discover the creativity of the [Purrfect Tales Illustrator](https://chat.openai.com/g/g-YiCtRzp8i-purrfect-tales-illustrator), aptly named by GPT itself.